bhklab/MetaGxData/README.md

 Please cite: _MetaGxData: Breast and Ovarian Clinically Annotated Transcriptomics  Datasets_, Deena M.A.
 Gendoo et al, 2015

-# Full Reproducibility of the Analysis Results
+# Reproducibility of the Analysis

 We will describe how to fully reproduce the figures and tables reported in the main manuscript.
 We automated the analysis pipeline so that minimal manual interaction is required to reproduce our results.
 To do this, one must simply:

 1. Set up the software environment
-2. Run the R scripts
+2. Run the R scripts or Rnw scripts as needed

 ## Set up the software environment

 We developed and tested our analysis pipeline using R running on linux and Mac OSX platforms.

-To mimic our software environment the following R packages should be installed:
+To mimic our software environment the following R packages should be installed.
+All these packages are available on CRAN or Bioconductor.

-R version 3.2.0 Patched (2015-05-20 r68389)
+* R version 3.2.0 Patched (2015-05-20 r68389)
-Platform: x86_64-apple-darwin10.8.0 (64-bit)
+* Platform: x86_64-apple-darwin10.8.0 (64-bit)
-Running under: OS X 10.9.5 (Mavericks)
+* Running under: OS X 10.9.5 (Mavericks)
-locale:
+* locale:
 [1] en_CA.UTF-8/en_CA.UTF-8/en_CA.UTF-8/C/en_CA.UTF-8/en_CA.UTF-8
-attached base packages:
+* attached base packages:
 [1] stats4    parallel  stats     graphics  grDevices utils     datasets  methods   base
-other attached packages:
+* other attached packages:
  [1] metafor_1.9-7          Matrix_1.2-0           hgu133plus2.db_3.1.3   org.Hs.eg.db_3.1.2
  [5] RSQLite_1.0.0          DBI_0.3.1              reshape2_1.4.1         genefu_2.0.3
  [9] AIMS_1.0.0             e1071_1.6-4            iC10_1.1.2             iC10TrainingData_1.0.1